 My breakthrough came in large online newspaper collections, helping me track John’s moves across 17 states and eight foreign countries, his business deals, and his marriages.
-The articles sent me to other sources, most on the 10 websites in this guide.
+The articles sent me to other sources, most on the eight websites in this guide.
 Although every research case is different, the same strategies and resources I used to pursue John will help you track down your own elusive ancestors on the top websites for genealogy research.
-Click here for details of my online search for John H. Pennington

 Here’s an overview of which websites have the sources you’ll most often consult in your genealogy search—also the sources I found most useful in researching John H. Pennington:

 Taken every 10 years since 1790, the federal census is probably the most useful source for tracing US ancestry.
 The records are widely available online: Ancestry, FamilySearch, and MyHeritage have all surviving census records from 1790 to 1950, the most recent year open to the public, with searchable every-name indexes linked to record images.
 Findmypast and Archives.com have 1790 through 1940.

-Books: Ancestry.com, FamilySearch.org and World Vital Records have large collections of published family and county history books.
+Ancestry and FamilySearch have large collections of published family and county history books.
 These often mention early settlers and prominent citizens, and contain valuable information about the communities your ancestors lived in.

-City directories: These annual or biannual listings of employed people and businesses usually provide a name, address and the employer’s name and address.
-Ancestry.com has a large collection; Fold3 (in its nonmilitary records) has smaller collections.
+These annual or biannual listings of employed people and businesses usually provide a name, address and the employer’s name and address.
+Ancestry and MyHeritage each have large collections; Fold3 (in its nonmilitary records) has smaller collections.

-Immigration records: Starting in 1820, US law required ships arriving from foreign countries to provide customs agents with lists of passengers on board.
+Starting in 1820, US law required ships arriving from foreign countries to provide customs agents with lists of passengers on board.
 In addition to immigrants, the lists cover crew and Americans returning from abroad.
-Ancestry.com has an extensive collection of passenger lists for US and foreign ports.
-FamilySearch.org has many passenger lists, too, but the indexes are incomplete.
+Ancestry has an extensive collection of passenger lists for US and foreign ports.
+FamilySearch has many passenger lists, too, but the indexes are incomplete.

 Besides passenger lists, look for immigration details in naturalization records and passports.
-Ancestry.com has a large collection, as do Fold3 and FamilySearch.org.
+Ancestry has a large collection, as do Fold3 and FamilySearch.

-Vital records: Most states required counties to keep records of births, marriages and deaths starting in the late 19th or early 20th century (localities may have kept earlier records on their own).
-Ancestry.com and FamilySearch.org have vital records indexes for many states, and MyHeritage has them for several.
+Most states required counties to keep records of births, marriages and deaths starting in the late 19th or early 20th century (localities may have kept earlier records on their own).
+Ancestry.com and FamilySearch have vital records indexes for many states, and MyHeritage has them for several.
 All three sites also have many foreign vital records indexes.

 Genealogy research involves a lot of guesswork.
 What your family has told you about an ancestor may be wrong.
 Historical records often have misspelled names, incorrect birthplaces and inconsistent dates.
 In addition, humans or optical character recognition (OCR) software may make mistakes when transcribing records’ information into the index you search.
 Your ancestor’s name could have been recorded in an unexpected way or transcribed wrong.